CLSherrod/clsherrod.github.io/_drafts/2024-08-12-slicing-pie.md

 If you're involved in a small business or startup with big plans or even considering starting one, this book is indispensable.
 It will save you from potential pitfalls and provide a roadmap to fair and sustainable equity distribution. *The Slicing Pie Handbook* is not just a guide; it's a toolkit for building stronger, fairer partnerships and ultimately more successful businesses.

+## My Lessons Learned

+If I knew what is in this book many years ago I would have avoided a situation where I owned a small percentage of a company but all the debt and had no control over sales.

+I've also learned that for most situations just paying for a service provider is better than giving them equity in the company.
+And only give out equity when someone provides something that is unique and leveragable.
+And following this book methodology only givng out slices of equity as people earn it.

+Fifty fifty splits are always at some point unfair to one side.
+I've been fortunate in not doing that, but I've had clients who come to regret their 50/50 splits.
+This book fixes that issue.

 ## A Must Read

 Mike Moyer's [The Slicing Pie Handbook](https://amzn.to/3Yy5Ptl) is a must-read for anyone serious about entrepreneurship.
 Its fair and practical approach to equity splits is revolutionary and essential for small businesses.
 Don't start your next venture without it.
+And fix your current ventures with this book.